Darnhill: History

 In 1998, after consultation with residents, Manchester City Council, transferred its interests in the Darnhill Estate to the Guinness Trust.

 Geography

-Darn Hill is located in the southwestern part of Heywood, between the River Roch (to the north) and East Lancs Railway (to the south).
+Darnhill is located in the southwestern part of Heywood, between the River Roch (to the north) and East Lancs Railway (to the south).
 It is close to the Metropolitan Borough of Rochdale's boundary with the Metropolitan Borough of Bury.

 Education

 Our Ladys and St. Pauls RC is the only school on the estate at the present time.
 Darnhill Primary School was closed in 2007.
 Heywood Community High School closed on 31 June 2010.